NCAR/ccpp-scm/README.md

 1. Run the CCPP prebuild script to match required physics variables with those available from the dycore (SCM) and to generate physics caps and makefile segments.
-  * `cd ccpp-framework/scripts`
-  * `./ccpp_prebuild.py`
+  * `./ccpp-framework/scripts/ccpp_prebuild.py`
-  Note: use `./ccpp_prebuild.py --debug` to see the full output of the script.
+  Note: add `--debug` to see the full output of the script.
 2. Change directory to the top-level SCM directory.
-  * `cd ../../scm`
+  * `cd scm`
 3. [Optional] Run the machine setup script if necessary.
 This script loads compiler modules (Fortran 2003-compliant Intel), netCDF module, etc. and sets compiler environment variables.
   * `source etc/Theia_setup.csh` (for csh) or `. etc/Theia_setup.sh` (for bash)
   * `source etc/Cheyenne_setup.csh` (for csh) or `. etc/Cheyenne_setup.sh` (for bash)
   * `source etc/MACOSX_setup.csh` (for csh) or `. etc/MACOSX_setup.sh` (for bash) if following the instructions in doc/README_MACOSX.txt
-3. Make a build directory and change into it.
+4. Make a build directory and change into it.
   * `mkdir bin && cd bin`
-4. Invoke cmake on the source code to build.
+5. Invoke cmake on the source code to build.
   * `cmake ../src` (without threading/OpenMP)
   * `cmake -DOPENMP=1 ../src` (with threading/OpenMP)

   For extensive debugging output, add `-DCMAKE_BUILD_TYPE=Debug` to the `cmake` command.
-5. Compile.
+6. Compile.
 Add `VERBOSE=1` to obtain more information on the build process.
   * `make`

 ## Running the SCM with CCPP